 Analyzing notable divorce cases can provide insights into high-profile divorces’ potential costs and complexities.
 While the following examples are not specific to Texas, they illustrate the significant financial implications of divorce:

-• High-Net-Worth Divorce Cases: Examples such as Jeff Bezos’ divorce from MacKenzie Scott, which reportedly resulted in a multi-billion-dollar settlement, highlight the complexities and high costs involved in dividing substantial assets.
+- High-Net-Worth Divorce Cases: Examples like Jeff Bezos’ divorce from MacKenzie Scott highlight the complexities and high costs involved in dividing substantial assets.
+The divorce reportedly resulted in a multi-billion-dollar settlement.

-• Notable Celebrity Divorces and Their Costs: Celebrity divorces, such as the high-profile divorces of individuals like Brad Pitt and Angelina Jolie or Johnny Depp and Amber Heard, often involve substantial legal fees and complex financial negotiations.
+- Notable Celebrity Divorces and Their Costs: Celebrity divorces, such as those of Brad Pitt and Angelina Jolie or Johnny Depp and Amber Heard, often involve substantial legal fees.
+Additionally, these cases typically require complex financial negotiations.

 While these cases may not directly reflect the average cost of a Texas divorce, they serve as examples of the potential financial stakes involved in high-profile or high-net-worth divorces.